-Hormonal sleep problems are common during PMS, perimenopause, and menopause and are caused by a drop in progesterone, a histamine or mast cell reaction, or (in the case of menopause) a drop in estrogen.
+Premenstrual sleep problems are caused by either a drop in progesterone, sensitivity to progesterone, or a histamine or mast cell reaction.

 Hormonal sleep problems

 Premenstrual sleep problems are caused by one or more of the following:

 - the steep drop in progesterone at the end of the cycle,